We are very excited to have acquired a number of these original unused watch chains, which work brilliantly with our waistcoats.

 Until 1920, the company specialised in the production of watch chains and chatelaines (pendants for pocket watches).
 In the 1920's and 1930's, it became one of the leading manufactures of fashion jewellery in the Art Deco style.

 It was during the Bauhaus and Art Deco period that designers were looking to obtain new materials and inspiration to produce costume jewellery.
 Inspired by French Avant-Garde and other fashion trendsetters such as Coco Chanel, Bengel started to produce experimental jewellery.
-The pieces, catalogued 1924-1939, combined brass and chrome with geometric shapes of coloured galalith.
+The pieces, catalogued from 1924-1939, combined brass and chrome with geometric shapes of coloured galalith.

 Total length approximately 25cm or 10in.